SpeedCurve-Metrics/lux.js/README.md

 1. Propose changes in a pull request
 2. Once approved, merge changes to the `main` branch
 3. Increment the `SCRIPT_VERSION` constant on the `main` branch
+4. Add release information into CHANGELOG.md in this repo
-4. Create a new release in GitHub, following the naming convention and documentation process of previous releases
+5. Create a new release in GitHub, following the naming convention and documentation process of previous releases
-5. Run `npm run build` to generate the lux.js bundles.
+6. Run `npm run build` to generate the lux.js bundles.
-6. Follow the [rum-backend release process]() to deploy the updated lux.js bundles.
+7. Follow the [rum-backend release process]() to deploy the updated lux.js bundles.

 ## Publishing in GitHub Packages